 Top 5 Advantages of a Limited Slip Differential

-- Paved Surfaces – As good as limited slip differentials are off-road, they are even better on paved surfaces.
+As good as limited slip differentials are off-road, they are even better on paved surfaces.
 The performance will be excellent as the traction is near perfect.
-It should be a smooth driving experience whenever you’re on a paved surface.

-- Not Too Expensive – A limited slip differential will not be a terribly costly upgrade to make on your vehicle.
-Most people spend between $600 and $1,200 to get this upgrade, which is not a lot if you think about it.
-These differentials are suitable for regular vehicles, so you don’t need a high-performance vehicle to enjoy it.
+A limited slip differential will not be a terribly costly upgrade to make on your vehicle if one is available.
+For those that upgrade to a limited slip diff, most spend somewhere in the range of $600 and $1,200 to get this done, which is not a lot if you think about it.

 Top 3 Disadvantages of a Limited Slip Differential